mojofunk/ardour-docs/features/developer-tools.md

 ## alogmm::Sink

-Implement a limit on the number of Records stored in the Sink
+DONE - Implement a limit on the number of Records stored in the Sink

+- GUI controls for record limit number

 Implement a filtering mechanism.
 The Sink should probably hold a set of filters that are applied when records are received and stored in a separate set of